jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 - mock out hardware
 - do basic run test of pytest + pixelmatch to assert

+01/08/2024

+6:03 PM

+Damn... my sleep pattern is off/sick still and I binge ate so I'm not in a productive state right now, I'm not doing anything groundbreaking it's just work so I think I can do it

+I'll quickly get pytest going where I can assert something, see about integrating the pixelmatch

+---

+01/07/2024

 12:58 AM

 Oh man I can't sleep, I will hate myself tomorrow